 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 As a Christian, that was a scripture that I memorized fairly early in my walk with the Lord.
 It was implanted in my heart, in my mind, and in my soul.
 It resonated in me from the time I was about 12, having recently gone through the divorce of my parents, and it has continued to be one of the lenses I attempted to use throughout my life’s heartaches.
-Dark times.
+There were dark times.
 I must admit.
 It’s not easy letting go and trusting God and I was not always successful at seeing any good.

 Faith in God hasn’t always been easy.
 It requires an effort.

 A constant effort, sometimes.

 That day back in 1992, we learned, in my 16th week of pregnancy, that our first son had a heart condition, a spinal cord that was broken in two places, and kidneys that didn’t work.
 That scripture brought me NO comfort at that moment.
 We were absolutely devastated.
 I asked God what He was doing, what He was allowing, and of course, WHY was He allowing such tremendous pain.
 BUT I got no answer.
 There were no answers.

 Through my tears, sadness, heartbreak, and yes, brokenness, I decided to blindly let go and trust God.
 Yes, decided.